View Related Sites

 You will need to request any Access Arrangements when booking the test online.
 See the Dates and costs page for Access Arrangements requests deadlines.

-We will ask for supporting evidence.
+We will ask for supporting evidence which should be provided before registration closes.
 This will usually be the same evidence you provide for Access Arrangements in your other exams.
 If you are unable to provide evidence to support your Access Arrangement request (due to the evidence being held by your school which is closed for the summer holidays), you are permitted to provide the evidence at a later date (this must be as soon as is possible and no later than the results release date).

 We will advise you if the Access Arrangement is granted.
 If it is granted, the centre will be advised by us directly.